Search This Blog

 1843-44 James Jones.

-1861-83 Hannah Davis, wife of above.
+1861-83 Hannah Davis, widow of the above.
 Read about William & Hannah's son in law here.

 1883-88 George Robinson.

-1902 briefly widow Lottie Coleshill then Thomas Willis.
+1902 briefly widow Lottie Coleshill as above then Thomas Willis.

-1905-15 Francis William Styles.
-In 1905 Francis assaulted by two troublesome customers who entered the pub without his permission and then refused to leave.
+1905-16 Francis William Styles.
+In 1905 Francis was assaulted by two troublesome customers who entered the pub without his permission and then refused to leave.
 Francis was one of those who gave evidence when the nearby landlord of the Royal Oak killed his brother in a fight.
 For this case see here.
+In 1915 Francis was fined £5 because he served convalescing soldiers with alcohol.
+These men were on an outing from a military hospital to nearby Hooks Farm where they were watching athletic sports and a pony gymkhana.
+As military patients they were dressed in distinct blue uniforms that Francis was supposed to recognise.
+Notices of this has been sent to all local pubs and he admitted that he had had one.

 1933-34 Richard Arthur Milliard.